fernandorubbo/scheduled-autoscaler/tutorial.md

       done;
     ```

     This loop will keep running in your cluster until you delete the *load-generator* deployment.
-It make requests to your *php-apache* service every few milesseconds.
+It make requests to your *php-apache* service every few milliseconds.
 The sleep function ensures load distribution changes during the day.
 This way you can better understand what happens when you combine CPU utilization and custom metrics in your HPA configuration.

 ## Understanding how the above setup respond to either increase in traffic or your scheduled metric